-What is the Johari window model and how to understand it, including examples and how it can benefit you in your everyday life.
+What is the Johari window model and how to understand it, including examples and how it can benefit you in business, and also in your personal life.

 The Johari window was created in 1955 by Harry Ingham and Joseph Luft.
-It’s a psychological tool which aims to improve training and understanding in various different ways which can benefit us in business and our personal lives.
+It’s a psychological tool which aims to improve training and understanding in various different ways which can benefit us in business, as-well as in our personal lives and relationships.

 Johari Window Benefits – What does it do?

 This area is about what you know about yourself and also what other people know about you.
-Including things like your skills, strengths, weaknesses and your attitude (everybody knows).
+This includes things like your skills, strengths, weaknesses, personality traits and your general attitude (everybody knows).

-This area is about things that are unknown by yourself, but other people do know.
+This area is about things that are unknown to yourself.
+However, other people do know.
 You may be doing something that is negativity affecting the business that you’re not aware of.

 This is opposite to the blind area.
 This is what you know of yourself, but others do not know.
 You may have some skills which could help the business that others are not aware of.

-This is the area where things are unknown by everyone.
-You don’t know and neither does anyone else (nobody knows).
+This is the area where things are unknown to everyone.
+You don’t know, and neither does anyone else (nobody knows).

 The most important area is the first one (Open Area) the goal is for everybody to have the right knowledge to become more effective and productive.
 It’s not about telling everybody personal details about yourself.
-It only about sharing that information that will help everybody complete the task at hand, to communicate better and make better decisions.
+It’s only about sharing that information that will help everybody complete the task at hand, to communicate better, and to ultimately make better decisions.

-By being open and honest in this way will create better trust within a group which will encourage sharing information.
+Being open and honest in this way will create better trust within a group, which will encourage sharing information.
 Dishing out and receiving constructive criticism will become easier and more natural.

 Be honest with yourself and make a list of your strengths and weaknesses.
 The list of your strengths and weaknesses needs to be things that you are comfortable telling other people about, so nothing too personal.

 Ask others for constructive feedback about yourself.
-Even if you don’t like what is being said it’s very important to listen, be open and except that they may be right.
+Even if you don’t like the feedback, it’s very important to listen, be open and except that they may be right.

 - Revealing too much information to someone that may want to use it against us.
 This is why it’s very important to be careful about the information that you share.